 Documentation should include pay stubs, a copy of the borrower's most recently filed federal tax return, or other official documents noting the borrower's income.
 The borrower must provide at least one piece of supporting documentation for each source of income.
-Documentation may include paystubs, a copy of the borrower's most recently filed federal tax return, a letter(s) from his or her employer(s) listing income, interest, or bank statements, dividend statements, or other documentation to verify income.
-Unless the frequency is clearly indicated on the documentation, the borrower must write on the documentation how often he or she is receiving the income, for example, "twice per month" or "every other week."
+Documentation may include paystubs, a copy of the borrower's most recently filed federal tax return, a letter(s) from his or her employer(s) listing income, interest or bank statements, dividend statements, or other documentation may also be used to verify income.
+Unless the frequency is clearly indicated on the documentation, the borrower must write on the documentation verbally to the lender.
 If these forms of documentation are unavailable, the borrower must provide a signed statement explaining the income source(s) and giving the name and the address of the source(s).
-If the borrower is newly self-employed, he or she may provide a signed statement explaining the projected monthly income from all sources; no additional documentation is required.
+If the borrower is self employed, he or she may provide a signed statement explaining the projected monthly income from all sources; no additional documentation is required.